brooksmtownsend/labs/content/install/aws_basic_cluster/_index.md

 title = "AWS Basic Cluster"
 date = 2019-04-23T09:43:37-04:00
 weight = 6
-chapter = true
+chapter = false
 pre = "<i class='fas fa-server'></i> "
 +++

-# Installing Critical Stack into an AWS account
+## Installing Critical Stack into an AWS account
 This document provides guidance with the installation of Critical Stack into an AWS account.

 ## Prerequisites